How To Survive a Riot

 Do NOT Protect Your Property during a Riot

-This advice is going irritate a lot of people.
-After all, don’t we survivalists spend a lot of time discussing personal protection and home/property defense?
+This advice is going to irritate a lot of people.
+After all, don’t survivalists spend much time discussing personal protection and home/property defense?
 But, in the case of rioting, it simply isn’t worth the risk.

 Rioters cannot be put in the same category as thieves and other criminals who might break into your home.

 Psychologists use a term called “mob mentality” to describe what happens during a riot, and there is even a whole branch of study for “crowd psychology.”
 When people get into groups, the group mentality takes over.
-Fueled on by the mob, people lose their personal morals, their inhibitions, and can become incredibly violent and destructive.
+Fueled by the mob, people lose their morals and their inhibitions and can become incredibly violent and destructive.

 A rioter cannot be reasoned with.